 You might find yourself needing to do some work on your fuel system, but don’t know where to start.
 After talking to some people and researching on Google.
 You find you need to check your VST or FSM!

 What is an Outboard FSM or VST?
-VST stands for Vapor Separator Tank, FSM stands for Fuel Supply Module.
-These contain the high pressure fuel pump that builds your engines fuel pressure.
+VST stands for Vapor Separator Tank, and FSM stands for Fuel Supply Module.
+These contain the high-pressure fuel pump that builds your engine’s fuel pressure.

 Here are a few things to know about the Vapor Separator Tank and the Fuel Supply Module and how they operate.

-So outside of Mercury’s FSM, the VST is the more commonly name known by more people.
+So outside of Mercury’s FSM, VST is a more commonly known name to more people.

 What’s Inside a VST?

-Inside the FSM we have the Lift Pump, High Pressure Pump, Float Switch, and the Fuel Pressure Regulator.
-All of these with the exception of the pressure regulator are electronically controlled by the engin’s PCM.
+Inside the FSM we have the Lift Pump, High-Pressure Pump, Float Switch, and the Fuel Pressure Regulator.
+All of these with the exception of the pressure regulator are electronically controlled by the engine’s PCM.
 (Propulsion Control Module)

 How Does the VST Work?